Hill Hotel Project

 The city and the University Hill General Improvement District (UHGID) are considering a public-private partnership to attract an anchor use to the Hill for the purpose of diversifying the district’s customer base and potentially increasing its year-round business vitality.
 The opportunity was recommended as one of four key steps to achieving sustained district vitality in a 2015 study , which also identified the UHGID-owned Pleasant Street public parking lot as a ‘catalyst site’ to attract an anchor use.

-The considered concept leverages the Pleasant Street lot southwest of University Avenue and Broadway to enable the construction of a 189-room hotel and 10,500 square feet of related commercial uses.
+The considered concept leverages the Pleasant Street lot southwest of University Avenue and Broadway to enable the construction of an approximately 200-room hotel and 7,000 square feet of commercial space.
 The hotel is anticipated to bring an additional 200 customers per day to the area, supporting existing small and independent businesses, as well as providing amenities for the neighborhood and visitors within walking distance of the university campus and other destinations.
 In addition to the Pleasant Street parking lot, the proposed project site includes the University Hill Plaza shopping center and two adjacent commercial parcels.

 As part of the concept refinements, the partnership has engaged translators to improve regular communications with the 15 businesses operating on the site and it has met with students to understand the benefits they hope to see from the project.
 The hotel operator has committed to creating student employment opportunities in the future hotel use.